 How to display the File, Edit, View menu in Internet Explorer

-Users coming from earlier versions of Internet Explorer may be shocked to find out that the File, Edit, View, Favorites, Tools, and Help menu are now gone.
+Users coming from earlier versions of Internet Explorer may be shocked to find that the File, Edit, View, Favorites, Tools, and Help menus are now gone.
 These menus are now hidden by default, but they can be shown by following either of the steps below.

 Temporarily show the File, Edit, View menu